jeverill0462954/clientsideprogramming_demos/README.md

-# Demos
+# Labs
-Demos for everything done in the Client Side Programming course
+All labs done in Client Side Programming (PROG2700)